If you’re a typical car washer, one that sticks to the basic water and soap, then you may never have thought about car wax before.

 Then, choose whether you’d like to use a spray-on pre-wax cleaner or a non-abrasive polish.

 With the second option, you’ll be getting a more thorough cleaning.
-These are generally used when you’re not removing wax very often, and they’re able to clean any other dirt and contaminants that have settled under the top surface of the paint.
+These are generally used when you’re not removing wax very often, and they’re able to clean any other dirt and contaminants that have settled under the top surface of the vehicle paint.
 The wax-removing properties are a secondary effect.

 Step 4: Apply the Chosen Cleaner